kennyalive/Quake-III-Arena-Kenny-Edition/README.md

 * No changes in terms of visual appearence or gameplay.
 Provided Vulkan backend is a safe measure in case of poor OpenGL support in the future (hopefully not).
 It produces the same pixels as OpenGL backend.

 ## Usage
-* Build `visual-studio/quake3.sln` solution.
-* Copy `quake3-ke.exe` to your local Quake-III-Arena installation folder.
+* Build `visual-studio/quake3.sln` solution and copy `quake3-ke.exe` to your local Quake-III-Arena installation folder.
-* To start the game from Visual Studio go to `Debugging->Command Arguments` in quake3 project's properties and specify command line in the form: `+set fs_basepath <quake3/installation/directory>`
+* To debug the game from Visual Studio go to quake3 project settings -> Debugging -> Command Arguments.
+Specify game installation location: `+set fs_basepath <quake3/installation/directory>`

 ## Vulkan support
 Vulkan backend provides the same graphics features as original OpenGL-based one including customization via r_xxx cvars and debug visualization.